 After a busy day in the city, treat yourself to a delicious meal at one of the many exciting restaurants and cafes that call Civic home.

 The Canberra Centre offers a range of national and international cuisine choices along its alfresco dining strip known as the North Quarter.
-Try Raku for modern Japanese dining, Sammy’s Kitchen, Kinn Thai, Gami Chicken and Beer, Soi Noodle Bar, and Papparich for Asian dishes or popular Mexican restaurant Guzman y Gomez.
+Try RAKU for modern Japanese dining, Sammy’s Kitchen, Kinn Thai, Gami Chicken and Beer, Soi Noodle Bar, and Papparich for Asian dishes or popular Mexican restaurant Guzman y Gomez.
 CBD Dumpling House, around the corner on Bunda Street is a haven for all dumpling devotees and you must check out the buzzing ambience at award-winning AKIBA.

 Bar Rochford is a must-visit for all wine and sour beer connoisseurs, offering delectable bar snacks as well.
 Canberra City is also home to Courgette, offering some of Canberra’s most upmarket fare, as well as Temporada, known for its quirky take on all your favourite cuisines.

 Fit for culture vultures

 While in the city, take in a show at the Canberra Theatre Centre or The Street Theatre.
-Or wander through the Canberra Museum and Gallery, a vibrant place in the heart of the city that celebrates the region's social history and visual arts with dynamic exhibitions and events.
+Wander through the Canberra Museum and Gallery, a vibrant space in the heart of the city that celebrates the region's social history and visual arts with dynamic exhibitions and events.

-Movie lovers will love Dendy Cinema Canberra, conveniently located within the Canberra Centre and screening the best in international film, blockbusters and family-friendly films.
+Movie lovers can catch a flick at the independent Dendy Cinema, conveniently located within the Canberra Centre and screening the best in international film, blockbusters and family-friendly films.

 Bars and night spots

 Why not dance the night away at the city’s hottest nightclubs and bars?
-Garema Place is home to a variety of popular cocktail lounges and wine bars – many offer delectable cuisine too – including jungle-inspired Kokomos, Honkytonks, Shorty’s, Playground Bar and Hippo Co.
+Garema Place is home to a variety of popular cocktail lounges and wine bars – many offer delectable cuisine too – including jungle-inspired Kokomos, Honkytonks, and Hippo Co.
 Nearby King O’Malley’s is another Garema Place go-to for live music, pub food and local entertainment.